Hexagram 3ZhūnSprouting

 — Legge (1882)

-Line 1 is the strong yang at the bottom of the trigram of thunder — the energy is real, the impulse to advance is honest, but the ground above has not yet cleared. 磐桓 is the picture of a stone-rooted hesitation: the actor circles in place, not from cowardice but because the field will not yet receive the movement.
+Line 1 is the strong yang at the bottom of the trigram of thunder — the strength is real, the impulse to advance is honest, but the ground above has not yet cleared. 磐桓 is the picture of a stone-rooted hesitation: you circle in place, not from cowardice but because the field will not yet receive the movement.
 The instruction is to abide correct, then to appoint the supporters who will hold the position while the field clears.

-For founders in a genuinely new venture, line 1 is the founding-team moment.
-The strategy may be right and the urgency may be real, but the team that will execute it does not yet exist.
-Appointing princes — 利建侯 — is the explicit early-stage instruction: hire the lieutenants, name the co-founders, set the small charter that everyone will work inside.
+In a genuinely new venture, line 1 is the moment for building the team before making the move.
+The plan may be right and the urgency may be real, but the people who will carry it do not yet exist as a group.
+Appointing princes — 利建侯 — is the explicit early instruction: name the deputies, recruit the partners, set the small charter everyone will work inside.
+Whether you are opening a clinic, standing up a research program, or taking charge of a neglected department, the appointments come first.
 The line is unambiguous about sequence.
 Stationed abiding comes before the advance.
-The actor who pushes forward at line 1 without the appointments arrives at line 2 with no infrastructure to receive the difficulty that line 2 will impose.
+Push forward at line 1 without the appointments and you arrive at line 2 with nothing built to hold the difficulty line 2 will impose.

 PostureStructural roots before visible growth

 The hexagram statement is unusually generous in its head and unusually specific in its tail. 元亨利貞 — great success, advantage in correctness — matches the opening of Hexagram 1 itself.
 But the next clause cuts the generosity with a specific instruction: 勿用有攸往 — do not advance with a destination — followed by 利建侯 — advantage in appointing feudal princes.
 The posture the hexagram asks for is not the heroic advance.
-It is the founding-team appointment.
-Plant the lieutenants who will hold the position while the field clears, then let the advance happen on its own schedule.
+It is the deliberate appointment of the people who will hold the position.
+Name the deputies who will keep the ground while the field clears, then let the advance happen on its own schedule.

 Failure modesThe line-3 chase · skipping line 1

-The dominant failure mode is the line-3 chase.
-The deer is real and the founder sees it, but the forester — the domain expert who can read the territory — has not been recruited.
-The chase produces the canonical early-venture loss: real opportunity entered without the guide, real budget burned in the forest, real founder energy spent on a hunt that could not have been won at that scope.
-The secondary failure mode is skipping line 1 entirely — pressing for the visible advance before appointing the supporters who will hold the structure when the difficulty intensifies at line 2.
-Both failures share a root: an actor who reads the great-success clause of the hexagram statement and ignores the do-not-advance clause that immediately follows.
+The main way this goes wrong is the line-3 chase.
+The deer is real and you see it, but the forester — the expert who can read the territory — has not been recruited.
+The chase produces the classic early-venture loss: real opportunity entered without the guide, real budget burned in the forest, real effort spent on a hunt that could not have been won at that scope.
+The second way is skipping line 1 entirely — pressing for the visible advance before appointing the supporters who will hold the structure when the difficulty intensifies at line 2.
+Both share a root: someone who reads the great-success clause of the hexagram statement and ignores the do-not-advance clause that immediately follows.

-Application & adjacentQuestion shape · Hexagram 4 pair · Founder discipline
+Application & adjacentQuestion shape · Hexagram 4 pair · Early-venture discipline

 A note on the question shape this hexagram answers best.
-Sprouting rewards questions framed around a specific new venture, role, or relationship that has visibly begun but is not yet legible from outside — the first six months of a startup, the first quarter inside a new executive role, the early phase of a partnership that has not yet produced shared results.
-It is less useful for questions about whether to start something at all; for that question, re-read with Hexagrams 1 or 2 depending on whether the actor is the originator or the receiver.
+Sprouting rewards questions framed around a specific new venture, role, or relationship that has visibly begun but is not yet legible from outside — the first six months of a new practice, the first quarter inside a new role, the early phase of a partnership that has not yet produced shared results.
+It is less useful for questions about whether to start something at all; for that question, re-read with Hexagrams 1 or 2 depending on whether you are the originator or the receiver.

 The canonical adjacent reading is Hexagram 4 — Youthful Folly — the immediate next hexagram in the King Wen sequence.
-Where Sprouting names the structural difficulty of the first emergence, Youthful Folly names the cognitive difficulty: the actor does not yet know enough to operate the position they have reached.
-The two together form the early arc the founder is in.
+Where Sprouting names the structural difficulty of the first emergence, Youthful Folly names the cognitive difficulty: you do not yet know enough to operate the position you have reached.
+The two together form the early arc you are in.
 Sprouting’s line 3 explicitly points at Youthful Folly’s posture: when you do not have the forester, accept the inexperience and find the teacher.
-Reading 3 without 4 tends to produce founders who push past the chase line without accepting the help the chase line is asking for.
+Reading 3 without 4 tends to produce people who push past the chase line without accepting the help the chase line is asking for.

 Sources